Gündoğan, Oğuzeli: Bronze Age

 The site was occupied at the beginning of the 3rd millennium BC through the end of the 17th century BC, after which it was abandoned.
 It was located 50 km west of Carchemish.

+According to archaeologist Alfonso Archi (2011), Gündoğan can be identified with the ancient city of Hassum (Hassuwan), the city that was mentioned in the Ebla tablets of about 2300 BC.

 Early Bronze

 By 2600 BC (EBIIIA) the site was about 56 hectares.
 It had burials showing the emergence of an elite class.

 By 2450 BC (EBIIIB) it was a planned city.

 First Intermediate Period

 In the EBIV, the city saw heavy destruction, but it was never abandoned.

 Middle Bronze

 In the MBI, the city was rebuilt in a smaller scale.

 In the MBII, the city saw major construction work.

 Byzantine Period

 While the site had been occupied since the Bronze Age, the fort gained importance during the Byzantine Empire and came under control of local Armenian lords in the late 11th century.